radbahi/typescript-lessons/notes.md

 floating around our codebase.

 You pretty much use types everywhere.
 Every value you define will have a type associated with it.

+Type annotations - Code we add to tell TS what type of value a variable will refer to.

+Type inference - TS tries to figure out what type of value a variable refers to.